 - After 5 minutes, allow pressure to naturally release for 5 minutes.
 Then, manually release rest of steam to depressurize the pot by carefully switching valve from seal to vent.

-- Serve immediately.
+- Serve immediately while warm.

 - Storage: Leftovers can be stored in the refrigerator in an air-tight container for up to 3 days.

 - Be sure to use 6-7+ cups of tightly packed collards, stems removed.
 If you don’t use enough greens, they could be overly spiced.